 Stephanie Washburn (1980, MA) works in various media including drawing, painting, photography, and video.
 Her practice explores the material digital interface and the persistence of the body and human touch in pictorial space.
 Washburn combines everyday materials and televised imagery to stage a series of photographs.
 The images that result generate a range of painterly abstractions and counter narratives to the programmed content flickering beneath.
 With references to Abstract Expressionism, feminist art practice, and early performance, they pose a real physicality as the dramatic player in the fictive space of both the digital spectacle and her own hybrid image making.

 Washburn received her MFA from the University of California, Santa Barbara.
 Her work has been exhibited at The University Art Museum (CA), The Palms Bar (CA), Atkinson Gallery (CA), Santa Barbara Museum of Art (CA), Eagle Rock Center for the Arts (CA), Los Angeles Municipal Gallery (CA) and Davidson Art Center (CT).
-Washburn's photographs have been acquired by the Museum of Contemporary Art, San Diego (CA) and Sweeney Art Gallery at UC Riverside (CA).
+Washburn's photographs have been acquired by the Museum of Contemporary Art, San Diego (CA), the Frederick R. Weisman Foundation Collection, and Sweeney Art Gallery at UC Riverside (CA).
 She currently lives and works between Ojai and Los Angeles.

 Statements 22 -